Alchemist-rs/Alchemist/README.md

   - Write tests!
 Unit tests and integration tests that can be run on a CI instance is a big plus and adds better code coverage!

+###Compiler Version
+Due to the nature of the Diesel library needing nightly that's the versionthat will be needed.
+At some point in the future I'll work on creating an installer to get it working on stable using Syntex.
+As of now though since this is far from production ready nightly is fine.

 ###Roadmap
 - v0.10
   - [ ] Create a mapping structure